Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

-From our perspective, there are (at least) three important and natural examples of flag structures.
-The first of these is an essential motivating example: the Hodge filtration on the de Rham complex of an (almost) complex manifold.
-The second is more obviously related to the examples related to supersymmetric field theory that we have in mind as applications: any flat superspace is equipped with a canonical distribution, defined by considering the span of all translation-invariant odd vector fields.
-More generally, the supermanifolds that are valid backgrounds for supersymmetric field theories or supergravity theories are equipped with a maximally non-involutive odd distribution, modelling the local supersymmetry transformations.
+From our perspective, there are two essential and natural examples of flag structures.
+The first of these, as we have already seen, is the ``shifted'' Hodge filtration on the de Rham complex of an (almost) complex manifold, as in Figure~\ref{fig:hodge}.
+The second is related to the examples in supersymmetric field theory that we have in mind as applications: any flat superspace is equipped with a canonical distribution, defined by considering the span of all translation-invariant odd vector fields.
+More generally, the supermanifolds that are valid backgrounds for supersymmetric field theories or supergravity theories are equipped with a regular non-involutive odd distribution of maximal dimension, modelling the local supersymmetry transformations.
 (This is well-known; consider, for example, the definition of a super Riemann surface~\cite{Friedan,RSV,WittenSuperRiemann}.
-The idea goes back at least to Manin in~\cite{Manin1,Manin2}.)
-The third centers around the observation that our definition is closely connected to a set of structures that appear in the theory of \emph{Tanaka prolongation} for filtered structures.\footnote{We owe deep thanks to John Huerta for calling our attention to the relevance of Tanaka's work.} We will not delve deeply into connections to that theory, or to parabolic geometry more broadly, here, though these are certainly of great interest.
-We will return to them in future work; for now, the interested reader is referred to~\cite{Tanaka,Zelenko,CapSlovak}.
+The idea goes back at least to Manin in~\cite{Manin1,Manin2}, where such a datum is thought of as a \emph{superconformal structure}.)

-In some sense, the usefulness of the definition lies in the fact that it brings the three classes of examples under one roof.
-In particular, our main application---to eleven-dimensional supergravity---will rely on exploiting the analogy between instances of the first two types.
+In some sense, the usefulness of the definition lies in the fact that it brings these two examples under one roof.
+In particular, our main application---to eleven-dimensional supergravity---will rely on exploiting the analogy between the two.
 To get to these examples, we need to construct the generalization of Dolbeault cohomology to this more general setting.
 This will be done in the next section.
 We then move on to discuss examples in~\S\ref{sec: examples}.